Fry's Chocolate Cream: Products and branding

 Cadbury also produced a solid milk chocolate bar called Five Boys using the Fry's trademark from 1902 until 1976.
 Cadbury produced milk and plain chocolate sandwich bars under the Fry's branding also.

 In 2021, Fry's launched a hot chocolate powder which can be blended with milk.

 Lazenby commercials

 In the 1960s, Fry's Chocolate Cream was advertised by model George Lazenby as 'The Big Fry' man, making him a celebrity in the UK.
-The commercials rivalled Cadbury Milk Tray which has been advertised by the 'Milk Tray Man'.
+The television commercials rivalled Cadbury Milk Tray which has been advertised by the 'Milk Tray Man'.
 Dyson Lowell, a casting director for James Bond, saw the Fry commercials and contacted Bond producer Harry Saltzman in the belief Lazenby could be groomed for the role of 007.
 Lazenby later portrayed James Bond in On Her Majesty's Secret Service, in 1969.

 Location and ownership

 The Fry's chocolate bar was first produced in Union Street, Bristol, England in 1866, where the family name had been associated with chocolate making since c.
 1761.
 In 1923, Fry's (now Cadbury) chocolate factory moved to Somerdale Garden City, Keynsham, England.